MarcusMartins38/SistemaDeColeta-NLW01/README.md

 We developed a application called **Ecoleta** where the porpose of this project, it's help people to find collection points easier way.

 ## How it works
-In the website of the application, you can register a collection point
+In the website of the application, you can register a collection point, and you can see the points registered in some states.

 <p align="center">
 <img src="./.github/DesktopVide.gif" width=750 align="center" />